antfu/antfu.me/pages/posts/ai-qrcode-101.md

 - **Image to Image** - Use a QR Code image as input, and let Stable Diffusion to redraw each part of the QR Code.
   - [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - by Andrew

-We found that the Text to Image approach produce much better results, and it's easier to control the output.
+We found that the **Text to Image approach produce much better results**, and it's easier to control the output.
 We will focus on that approach in this guide.

 ## ControlNet Models